 When a new employee asked for tips on making the most money at Texas Roadhouse, a few former and current employees had a similar message: upsell.
 Upselling is when your server tries to get you to add mushrooms or onions to your steak or pushes you to order a cocktail to boost the check's overall value and the resulting tip.

 "Upsell.
 The 6 oz sirloin is a way to nearly guarantee your guest's meal is okay at best, even if they get shrimp or whatever smothers, etc. The ribeye, the strip, prime if you got it, this is the money," said one.

 "Upsell as much as possible," echoed another.
 "Always ask if they want to try the hand-cut steaks or fall-off-the-bone ribs, freshly baked bread, and made-from-scratch sides.
 Make sure you ask for smothered, loaded, and kickers (for margaritas).
 Upsell, upsell, upsell!!!!" said yet another.

 So, if you're trying to save money, or your waistline, beware, and learn to say no.

-Save some money and calories without even trying when you dine out at Texas Roadhouse, just fill up on the famous free bucket of peanuts.
-And, if that's not enough, just ask your server and they'll bring out a basket of warm, fresh-baked bread with butter.
+Save some money and calories without even trying when you dine out at Texas Roadhouse, just fill up on the basket of warm, fresh-baked bread with cinnamon honey butter that you'll likely be seated with, and feel free to ask for more.
 That'll keep the whole table happy until the steaks arrive!
-Note: Some Yelp reviewers say that the peanuts come bagged post-pandemic and others have reported that they are completely absent.

 A previous version of this article was originally published in May 2022.
 It has been updated with new information.